Attractions in Ibaraki: Fukuroda Falls

 From Mito Station, take the JR Suigun-sen train then get off at Fukuroda Station 袋田駅.
 (Travel time: 1 hr 15mins)

 From Fukuroda Station, take a bus and get off at Takimoto 滝本.
-(10min ride) The bus is served every one hour or so.
+(10min ride) The bus runs every one hour or so.

 Fukuroda Falls is about 10 minutes on foot from the Takimoto bus stop.